signature-opensource/CK-Cris-Abstractions/CK.Cris/AmbientValues/README.md

 }
 ```

-Note that secured doesn't mean hidden or crypted (they could be but this is rather useless).
+Note that secured doesn't mean hidden or encrypted (they could be but this is rather useless).
 Secured values are
 exposed, they just cannot be "injected" thanks to their validation.

 ## Secured AmbientService Values: where do they come from?